Short-range nuclear forces in singlet channels: LO and its residual counterterms

 where $V_S^{(1)}$ denotes the short-range part of the $\mathcal{O}(Q)$ potential,

 and $G$ is the Schr\"odinger propagator.

 If the loop integrals in $\chi(k; k)$~\eqref{eqn_chiE} and $I_k$~\eqref{eqn_IE} are dimensionally regularized, the LO cutoff error~\eqref{eqn_LOcutoff} vanishes.
-But it is a model-dependent thinking to count on a specific regulator to be superior and to ignore the cutoff error that may arise with other regulators.
+But it is model-dependent thinking to count on specific regulators to be superior and to ignore the cutoff errors that arise with other regulators.